London: The Ultimate Guide to Britain's Historic Capital

 The Classics

-St Paul's Cathedral - Climb 528 steps to the Golden Gallery for London's best panorama.
-The Whispering Gallery acoustics still amaze.
+St Paul's Cathedral survived the Blitz when surrounding areas burned.
+Climb 528 steps to the Golden Gallery for London's finest panorama; the Whispering Gallery's acoustics carry whispers across the dome[5](https://www.stpauls.co.uk/).

 Modern Icons